Nafiz-Al-Turabi/todoListApplication/README.md

 - Users can clone or download the project repository and run it locally using npm or yarn.
 - They can also contribute to the project by enhancing existing features or adding new ones.

-## Note:

-- This README provides a high-level overview of the project.
-For detailed information on each component, function, or style, developers can refer to the source code and comments within the files.